sbk-codes/movies-app/README.md

 Throughout the process, I addressed challenges such as querying arrays and syntax errors.
 This experience highlighted the significance of structured development and refinement for a functional and visually appealing application.

+Note: Added pgsearch to make searching convenient, this was done after T + 20 minutes

 ---

 ### After Installation